lucasvegi/Elixir-Refactorings/README.md

   iex(1)> Foo.merge_sort([3, 20, 9, 2, 7, 99, 80, 30])
   [2, 3, 7, 9, 20, 30, 80, 99]
   ```

+* __Side-conditions:__
+  * The head expression of the original `case` statement (*e.g.*, `case list do`) must be pure before refactoring.
+In other words, this expression should not contain side effects, such as I/O operations, persist data in database, update GUI state, sending/receiving messages, etc.

+  This side condition is based on definitions written by Tamás Kozsik *et al.* in this paper: [[1]](https://doi.org/10.1016/j.future.2017.05.011)

 [▲ back to Index](#table-of-contents)
 ___